Autism and ADHD assessments

 1. Initial Contact

 Reach out to me via email or via the contact form on my website to inquire about booking in an assessment.
-Once you confirm you’d like to go ahead, I will send you an invoice for a booking fee of $200, which goes towards your total assessment cost.
+Please let me know which assessment you would like to book (ADHD, Autism, or AuDHD) and which type of documentation you are looking for (letter, mini report, deep dive report).

 2. Intake